 No. Almost all deals on AngelList are private to accredited investors only.
-This means that they fall under the 506b regime and are not public fundraising or general solicitation.
+This means that they fall under the 506(b) regime and are not public fundraising under Reg A or general solicitation under 506(c).
+However, companies can elect to raise under general solicitation if they wish.

-Public fundraising lets startups tell the general public they're raising money—on Twitter, Facebook, blogs, TV, advertisements, wherever.
-The legal term for public fundraising is ‘general solicitation’.
+Public fundraising allows startups tell the general public they're raising money—on Twitter, Facebook, blogs, TV, advertisements, etc. The legal term for public fundraising is ‘general solicitation’.

 If a startup that raised publicly closes their round on AngelList (via syndicates), AngelList will handle all 506c investor verification.